Shop Subscribe

 Clay 101

 Clay is a wondrous art material with an ancient and useful past.
-It is formed from igneous (take it for granite) and metamorphic rocks formerly found on mountaintops.
-Rocks get broken down by nature’s freeze/ thaw cycle due to the fact that water expands when it freezes and can break rocks apart into smaller rocks.
-Clays are very small in particle size and through gravity erosion and translocation by glaciers and rivers, are deposited (mostly in low areas) around the world.
+It is formed from igneous and metamorphic rocks that were once found on mountaintops.
+Rocks are broken down by nature’s freeze/thaw cycle, as water expands when it freezes and can break rocks apart into smaller ones.
+Clays are very fine-grained and, through gravity erosion and translocation by glaciers and rivers, are deposited (mostly in low areas) around the world.

 What Makes Clay Special?

 The process to create clay takes millions and millions of years.
-Dig down below the topsoil (dirt) in most places and one can find clay.
-Chemically, clay is a mix of silica (sand) alumina and water.
-Clay has been used by potters and artists in many civilizations for thousands of years; pottery fragments were recently found in southern China dating to 20,000 years ago.
+Dig down below the topsoil (dirt) in most places, and one can find clay.
+Chemically, clay is a mix of silica (sand), alumina, and water.
+Clay has been used by potters and artists in many civilizations for thousands of years; pottery fragments were recently found in southern China, dating back 20,000 years.

 This is a cause for the shrinkage evident in all clays, usually 5 to 14%.
-Fired to a hot enough temperature, clays become dense, glasslike and impermeable to water.
-This is called vitrification…it is the magical part of clay…that is soft and workable (plastic) when moist, yet can become a hard pot that when fired, can last thousands of years.
-Yet, it is also a most recyclable material in that one can hydrate dry clay over and over, that is, until it is fired and becomes vitrified.
+When fired to a sufficiently high temperature, clays become dense, glasslike, and impermeable to water.
+This is called vitrification… it is the magical part of clay… that is soft and workable (plastic) when moist, yet can become a hard pot that, when fired, can last thousands of years.
+Yet it is also one of the most recyclable materials, as one can hydrate dry clay over and over, that is, until it is fired and becomes vitrified.
 Never throw (clean) dry clay out, as it can be rehydrated in a bucket of water and re-worked.

 Three Types of Clay:

-Clays are basically of three types: earthenware, stoneware and china.
+Clays are generally classified into three types: earthenware, stoneware, and china.
 The color of all three can vary widely.

 Earthenware: